 Sam instantly 'got it'.
 He challenged us and asked us to think differently – whilst being utterly pragmatic.
 The house now works in a way it didn't before - and it brings us utter joy.
 Friends walk in and say 'wow'.

-This starts with a strategy of re-use as opposed to demolition wherever possible, and minimising the use of particularly carbon intensive materials such as cement and steel, which together account for approximately 50% of industrial carbon emissions.
+This starts with a strategy of re-use as opposed to demolition wherever possible and minimising the use of particularly carbon intensive materials such as cement and steel, which account for approximately 40% of industrial carbon emissions.
 Through careful design, buildings can have long lives with low embodied energy as well as low energy in use.
 Practically this may mean simple decisions, for example building less to achieve the same, or reducing spans to allow the use of timber instead of steel.
 These decisions, large and small, each have their environmental consequences.

 Timber in particular is an extremely versatile and environmentally friendly material that I have always relished using both structurally as well as at a smaller scale in objects and furniture.
 Design and making furniture can be a particularly satisfying way to think about economy and simplicity, ideas which can then feed back into larger projects.
 The relationship between environmental impact, materials, craft and detail and the overall design of a scheme is at the heart of how I design.
-Just as detail in nature continues seamlessly from a forest to an individual tree and its constituent branches and leaves, forming a coherent whole, so the relationships between a building's individual crafted parts translate directly into the quality and atmosphere of completed projects.
+Just as detail in nature continues seamlessly from a forest to an individual tree and its branches and leaves, so the relationships between a building's individual crafted parts translate directly into the quality and atmosphere of completed projects.

 There are no hard and fast rules about the service required or the fees charged for each project.
 My role is often to provide a full architectural service, RIBA stages 0-7, managing and looking after clients from the very start, right through to hand-over of the completed building.
 But I also offer a more tailored service, limited to those stages required, as well as feasibility studies and one-off meetings to discuss a potential project.
 I also have experience working in collaboration with others who may be leading projects, including other architects, contractors and project managers.